 - baking paper (non-stick)

-- 210 g plain gluten free flour blend Best to use Gluten Free Alchemist Rice Free Flour Mix B (see notes below for link)
+- 210 g plain gluten free flour blend Gluten Free Alchemist Rice Free Flour Mix B (see NOTES below)

 - 140 g ground almonds (almond meal)

 - 1½ tsp ground cinnamon

 - ½ tsp mixed spice

 - 80 g butter or dairy free spread

 - 1½ tbsp lemon juice

 - In a large mixing bowl, weigh and thoroughly mix together the flour, almonds, baking powder, bicarbonate of soda, spices and fine zest of 1 orange.